All Episodes

 And then William Shatner, poor William Shatner.

-It is kind of embarrassing.
+It is this is kind of embarrassing.

-No, I I didn't go.
+I don't, no, I didn't go.

-I've I've no, no, no, what do you mean?
+No, what do you mean?

 No.

-I'm I'm for one thing, you have to be minimum 80, I think.
+For one thing, you have to be minimum 80, I think.

-No, I uh no, no, no, no, no.
+No, I, no, no, no, no, no.

-But Shatner, Shatner was a guest thing.
+But Shatner was a guest name.

-And you know, Leonard Nimoy died recently, Dr. Spock, and his funeral was yesterday morning in LA.
+And, you know, Leonard Nimoy died recently, Dr. Spock, and his funeral was yesterday morning in L.A.

 So Shatner tweeted how sorry he was that he was devoted to this charitable commitment and just couldn't get back in time for Lenny's funeral.

-Lenny is what he called him your friend.
+Lenny is what he called him, your friend.

-So Shatner started tweeting, okay, okay, look, I'm sorry I can't get back.
+So Shatner started tweeting, okay, okay, look, I'm sorry, I can't get back.

 Well, that didn't fly either.

-And you can, he was just being berated.
+And he was just being berated.

 Yeah, he came back, but not in time for the funeral.

-I thought about calling Shatner and say, hey, if you really want to get back, EIB 1 is available.
+I thought about calling Shatner and say, hey, if you really want to get back, EIB1 is available.

-I was gonna, but I didn't know how to get hold of him.
+But I didn't know how to get hold of him.

 And it was too late, and I didn't, it was, it was, you know, I didn't want to put any pressure on him anyway.

-I wouldn't with this constant paparazzi attention to stuff like that.
+I wouldn't, with this constant paparazzi attention to stuff like that.

 Oh, no, I wouldn't want any part of it.